Craps Proposition Bets

 With more than 4+ years of experience in the iGaming industry, Boris Atanasov writes exciting content about slots, video poker, roulette and blackjack.

-The variety of betting options in craps is huge and one of the most common tips that could be found in craps literature and game theory is to avoid the so-called proposition bets at all costs.
-The reason is very simple – because they offer a very high house edge, which means that the odds are definitely against you.
-At the same time, many experienced casino players love the occasional risk and would make prop bets on a regular basis.
+The variety of betting options in craps is vast.
+One of the most common tips in craps literature and game theory is to avoid the so-called proposition bets at all costs.
+The reason is simple: they offer a very high house edge, which means the odds are definitely against you.
+Even so, many experienced casino players embrace the occasional risk and place prop bets regularly.

-So, what are the proposition bets and why are they not recommended for novices?
-These are single-roll bets, which means that the outcome from them is determined in the next roll of the dice – you either win or lose.
-Unlike some multi-roll bets where you can decrease or remove your bet, there is no chance of saving your money with the prop bets if you have bad luck on the craps table.
-This “all or nothing” style of play is not suitable for novices but at the same time, it is what makes the game of craps fun and exciting.
+So what exactly are proposition bets, and why aren’t they recommended for novices?
+These are single-roll wagers, meaning the outcome is determined on the very next roll of the dice – you either win or lose.
+Unlike multi-roll bets, which let you decrease or remove your stake, there’s no way to retrieve your money with prop bets if luck isn’t on your side at the craps table.
+This “all-or-nothing” style of play may be unsuitable for novices, yet it’s also part of what makes the game of craps so exciting.

 What Are Proposition Bets in Craps?